TEML-Org/teml-org-site/content/docs/example/simple-user-example.md

           age: ""
 ```

 This version is fairly minimal.
 Most of the valuable information is still conveyed.
 We can still see there is one aggregate, two views and 3 slices.
-We have shorted the slices by leaving out the command.
+We have shortened the slices by leaving out the command.
 The command and command-name can be inferred from the slice and slice name.
 The events are defined since they the critical piece of information that we need to capture in our system.
-The event carries the data that will be used by the viewsor processors that handle events.
+The event carries the data that will be used by the views and/or processors that handle events.

 Once teams become familiar with Event Modeling and with each other, the notation required to communicate can be more and more condensed.
-This notation allows us to be very breif when needed.
-It also allows us to add more details if we would like to feed this into tooling that could help generate code or documentation.
+This notation allows us to be very brief when needed.
+It also allows us to add more details if we would like to feed the model into tooling that could help generate code or documentation.